SSWConsulting/SSW.Rules.Content/rules/go-the-extra-mile/rule.md

 ---
-seoDescription: Do you go two miles when you're only asked to go one?
-Go the extra mile and foster a positive team environment by taking initiative and helping others beyond expectations.
+seoDescription: Go the extra mile and foster a positive team environment by taking initiative and helping others beyond expectations.
 type: rule
 title: Quality - Do you go 2 miles when you're only asked to go 1?
 uri: go-the-extra-mile